Get in Touch with NAME

-In order to benefit from the Yacht Leasing Guidelines the following conditions must be satisfied:
+In order to benefit from the Maltese VAT Leasing Scheme, the following conditions must be satisfied:

-- The Lessee, must be a non-taxable person, that is, a person who does not lease the yacht for business purposes.
-The Lessee may be established outside of Malta;
+- The lessee must be a non-taxable person i.e. not using the yacht for commercial business purposes;

-- Yacht must be placed at the disposal of the Lessee in Malta;
+- The yacht must be placed at the disposal of the lessee in Malta;

-- An annual declaration must be filed with the Commissioner for Revenue within the prescribed timeframe and VAT returns must be properly submitted.
+- An annual declaration must be filed by the lessor with the Commissioner for Revenue within the prescribed timeframe.